Idoma people: Life and death

+Purifying warriors

+When Idoma smiths were prevalent in Idoma society and warriors killed often, the smiths would help purify warriors who had just taken a life.
+The Idoma believe that after a warrior has killed, whether that be a person or a dangerous animal, he is covered in ogwú, which causes him to act crazy and arrogant.
+To purify the warrior, the smith would perform the ritual called èogwóonà (“washing the killing from the face”).
+The smith helps wash off the ogwú by using medicinal leaves that were dipped into the forge water used to cool hot steel or iron.
+This water is also mixed with the blood of a sacrificed chicken.
+After the warrior is washed multiple times, he is free from ogwú.
+This ritual must be done by the blacksmith because the blacksmith made the weapons the warrior used to kill.

 Marriage

 While the marriage rites and customs of the Idoma people is not unlike that of the Igbos and some other south-eastern cultures, there are specific aspects that clearly distinguish their tradition.
 In some Idoma subcultures, the groom and his family have to present the bride with a rooster and some money on the marriage day after the bride price has already been paid.
 If she accepts, it is a sign of approval and disinterest if she rejects the gift.
 While there are no certain reasons to justify the need for a rooster, it remains an interesting part of the ceremony.